vitasrutek/picamera_2-overlay/README.md

 # picamera_2-overlay
 Text overlay for live streaming from RaspberryPi camera on Bookworm.

+# Update 2024-08
+For Raspberry Pi Zero2 and Camera module V3 (Wide) is resolution quiet bigger -> higher CPU consumption -> higher temperature.
+Because of this is new web.py file where camera.service is disabled by default and start only on HTML page load.
+After interval camera.service is stopped.
+This means CPU and temperature saving.
+For V1 cameras is web_old.py suitable enough.

 ### picamera2-overlay
 Simple text (or whatever) overlay for picamera web stream (tested on Raspberry OS Bookworm (64bit) with libcamera on RaspberryPi).